odoo/documentation/content/applications/websites/website/configuration/domain_names.rst

 Add a CNAME record
 ------------------

-Creating a CNAME record to forward your domain name to the address of your Odoo database is required.
+Adding a CNAME record to forward your domain name to the address of your Odoo database is required.

 .. tabs::